TaygaHoshi/tt-project/Content/Combat Techniques.md

 # Combat Techniques
-Warriors might not be able to cast spells like a magician or a shaman, but they can take on their enemies their own way: brute force, complex movement, advanced techniques and alternative uses of weapons.
+Warriors might not be able to cast spells like a witch or a shaman, but they can take on their enemies their own way: brute force, complex movement, advanced techniques and alternative uses of weapons.
 By default, all combat techniques use the strength aptitude.

 There are two kinds of combat techniques: Simple and advanced.
 These two groups guide the combat technique learning progress.
 A similar mechanism exists on [[Spells]], albeit the names of the groups are different.